Nauja/Entropy/Draft.md

 # Whole principle explained with one simple example

-This example is going to be overkill but will help us concentrate on what interest us here; how to make up our mind to write code that is easily documentable, readable, testable and maintainable.
+This example is going to be overkill but will help us concentrate on what interest us here: how to make up our mind to write code that is easily documentable, readable, testable and maintainable.

-So, let's take the case of a simple function such as `sum`:
+Let's take the case of a simple function such as `sum`:

 ```python
 def sum(a:int, b:int) -> int: